 An Ayurvedic Practitioner, Yoga Teacher, and Mentor for Women

-“My passion is guiding others on how to remain connected to the center of their own selves so that they can feel comfortable with who they are as they are and be free of anxiety and limiting beliefs”
+“My passion is guiding women on how to connect to their deepest selves so they feel comfortable with who they are and create a deeply authentic meaningful life.”

 Sharyn Peavey Photography

 Deborah is a mother, grandmother, (and great-grandmother) who has dedicated over 50 years to the studies and practices of India’s ancient sciences.

 She is a beloved yoga teacher, mentor for women, and Ayurvedic practitioner whose teachings are grounded in her in-depth studies, direct experiences, and personal transformations.
 She brings 40 years of experience to her offerings.

 She is known as an inspiring, intuitive teacher who speaks from her heart.